 IBD is an abbreviation for Inflammatory Bowel Disease, a chronic, intestinal illness that causes abdominal pain, diarrhea, constipation, bleeding and many other symptoms.
-There are two forms of IBD - ulcerative colitis (UC) and Crohn's disease.
+There are two forms of IBD including ulcerative colitis (UC) and Crohn’s disease (CD).
 Both forms of IBD are caused by inflammation within the intestinal lining.
-The inflammation is not caused by a bacteria or infection and seems but is due to the own body's immune system attacking the gut lining; IBD is an example of an autoimmune disease.
+The inflammation is not caused by a bacteria or infection but is due to the body’s immune system attacking the gut lining.
+IBD is an example of an autoimmune disease.
 The treatments for IBD usually involves taking an immunosuppressant medication to calm down the immune system and is very effective.
 Most patients require lifelong medication to control inflammation.
 Many IBD patients mistakenly believe they should take medications on a ” as needed basis” rather than daily.
 Inadequate treatment due to medication noncompliance leads to more complications, hospitalizations, and surgeries.
 Fortunately, medications have been much more tolerable and side effects are minimal, in most cases.

 How Does Crohn’s Disease Differ From Ulcerative Colitis?